API Documentation

 accra(elem, t, M_planet)

-Get the instantaneous acceleration [mas/year^2] in the right-ascension direction of the primary in at the time t
+Get the instantaneous acceleration [mas/julian year^2] in the right-ascension direction of the primary in at the time t

 [days].
 The units of M_planet